Purp1eW0lf/Masscan_to_Nmap/README.md

 ```bash
 sudo python3 masscan_to_nmap.py -i 10.10.10.11
 ```
 Adding the `-n` flag will specify the network, such as eth0 or tun0.
-If you don't specify a network flag, it will take tun0 as the default network to use
+If you don't specify a network flag, it will take tun0 as the default network to use.

 ![options](https://github.com/Purp1eW0lf/Masscan_to_Nmap/blob/main/images/Options.png)